– Head of RPA, Global Information Technology Organisation

 Knowledge Capital Partners recently conducted a survey and analysis of 110 enterprises with live RPA deployments across North America, Europe, and Asia Pacific.
-The survey results measure the strength of Blue Prism client experiences overall, as well as specific client experience along the following dimensions:
+The survey results measure the strength of Blue Prism client experiences overall, as well as specific client experience.

 Ease of Learning

 The TechMarketView report is designed to provide insights into RPA adoption, especially in the highly regulated energy and retail banking sectors.
 The report is derived from conversations with senior business managers responsible for managing RPA deployments—all Blue Prism customers.
 These insights highlight the company’s success and track record with enterprise customers in these market sectors.

 Robotic process automation: end user insights in retail banking and energy (npower)

 RPA lessons in transformation